Richard Sykes (diplomat): Assassination

 Place of assassination of Richard Sykes, at the Westeinde in The Hague.
 Inside the gate, to the left, was the door from which Sykes exited his residence.
 The door to his Rolls-Royce Silver Shadow was being held open by his Dutch valet Karel Straub.
 At that moment, two gunmen fired eight shots from the street (front) at both Sykes and Straub.

-Sykes was leaving his residence in The Hague at 9 am and was getting into his silver Rolls-Royce limousine when he was shot.
-He was sitting next to Alyson Bailes.
-The car door was held by Karel Straub, a 19-year-old Dutch national who worked at the embassy.
-Straub was also shot in the attack.
+Sykes left his residence in The Hague at 09:00 on 22 March 1979 and was getting into his silver Rolls-Royce limousine when he was shot.
+Already in the car was a civil servant, Alyson Bailes.
+The car door was held by Karel Straub, a 19-year-old Dutch national, who worked at the embassy; he was also shot in the attack.

-Sykes' chauffeur, Jack Wilson, was uninjured and drove Sykes to Westeinde Hospital, where he died two hours later.
+Sykes' chauffeur, Jack Wilson, was uninjured and reversed the car to Westeinde Hospital (at the other end of the one-way street), where Sykes died two hours later.
 Straub was transported by ambulance to the same hospital, where he also died.

-Police reported that the shots came from around 10 yd away, fired by two men wearing business suits, who escaped on foot following the attack.
+Police reported that the shots came from around 10 m away, fired by two men wearing business suits, who escaped on foot following the attack.
 Later that day, André Michaux, a senior bank official from Belgium, was murdered outside his home in Brussels in a case of mistaken identity; Sir John Killick – British Deputy Ambassador to NATO, who lived opposite Michaux – was believed to be the intended target of the IRA.

 Suspects for the assassination were Palestinians or Iraqis, although no evidence was ever put forward.
 It was ultimately confirmed that the IRA had carried out the killings.
 The IRA claimed responsibility for the assassination in February 1980.
 In a statement they said of Sykes: "[he was] not just a Brit propagandist, as are all British ambassadors, but because he had been engaged in intelligence operations against our organisation."

-The 'intelligence operations' mentioned in the statement related to a government report written by Sykes following the assassination of Christopher Ewart-Biggs.
-Ewart-Biggs was the British ambassador to the Republic of Ireland and was killed by the IRA in 1976.
+The 'intelligence operations' mentioned in the statement related to a government report written by Sykes following the assassination of Christopher Ewart-Biggs, British ambassador to the Republic of Ireland, who was killed by the IRA in 1976.
 Sykes produced diplomatic security guidelines as part of his report.

 Sykes' position as Ambassador to the Netherlands had been strained due to certain Dutch groups, which were sympathetic to the IRA, and consequent arms smuggling activities.